3 More Reasons You Are an Easy Cybercrime Target

 A ransomware attack with no data loss can still cost your business $1,500 per employee, or more, in recovery costs and lost productivity.
 Organizations all throughout the world detected 493.33 million ransomware assaults in 2022, emphasizing the importance of good ransomware prevention techniques.

 Recently on our 3T@3 Webcast we focused on Ransomware, and following that we also published a Business Guide to Ransomware.
-Both highlighted the need for the CPR methods (communicate, prevention, recover).
+Both highlighted the need for our Security CPR® (communicate, prevention, recover) managed security services methods .

 3 Proactive Methods to Prevent Ransomware and Protect Your Data